-Virginia Wesleyan's academic program is administered through the Division of Humanities, the Division of Natural Sciences and Mathematics, and the Division of Social Sciences.
-The divisional structure affords opportunities for interdisciplinary communication and action not normally afforded by a departmental structure.
-The following disciplines are included in each of the divisions:
+Virginia Wesleyan's academic program is administered through the Batten Honors College, the Birdsong School of Social Science, the Joan P. Brock School of Mathematics and Natural Sciences, and the Susan S. Goode School of Arts and Humanities.
+The school structure affords opportunities for interdisciplinary action and communication not normally afforded by a departmental structure.
+The following disciplines are included in each of the schools.